What Is ImageMagick?

 ImageMagick can also:

-Reduce the number of colours in a picture (perhaps to reduce file size or create an effect)
+- Reduce the number of colors in a picture (perhaps to reduce file size or create an effect)

 ImageMagick vs GraphicsMagick